8 minute read

 Logic

-• The ‘backbone’ of information (big picture).
+• The ‘backbone’ of information (big picture or ideas that hold everything together).

 • Relationship by its importance.